 In 2017 she was a special advisor to Cheongju Craft Biennale, South Korea and was a speaker at the symposium 'Understanding Kogei around the World, Globalization and Kogei' in Kanazawa, Japan.

-She is currently developing the programme for a new international Craft Biennale Scotland launching in 2020.
+She is currently developing the programme for launching a new international Craft Biennale Scotland.

 Carol Sinclair is an experienced freelance advisor, trainer and project manager, who worked with Cultural Enterprise Office for over ten years, supporting all types of cultural and creative businesses at all stages from inception to development and delivering a range of bespoke projects including Cascade, Starter for 6 and 4CNW Project.
 She has also delivered projects for Edinburgh College of Art, Glasgow School of Art, NESTA (Ideasmart) and British Council East Asia.